yuriseki/DevFlow/README.md

 # Project Overview
+A naive clone of StackOverflow to learn more about NextJs and FastAPI.

 This is a full-stack web application with a Next.js frontend and a FastAPI backend.
 The project is structured as a monorepo with a `frontend` and `backend` directory.